 Further critical bibliography will be given during the course. , please contact the teacher at email@example.com.

-Office hours: Wednesday 9.30-11.30 or by appointment (even on Microsoft Teams).
-Students are warmly asked to regularly check my personal page on the Department website to make sure about office hours.
+Office hours: Tuesday 14-15.30 or by appointment (even on Microsoft Teams).
+Students are warmly asked to regularly check the teacher's personal page on the Department website to make sure about office hours.

 DAVIDE AGOSTINO FINCO (President)